-Sterling steadies close to ten-month high on bets for softer Brexit
+REFILE-Sterling steadies close to 10-month high on bets for softer Brexit

 Most analysts and economists expect the bank to keep interest rates at their record lows for now, although Nomura is calling for a hike.

 "With measures of uncertainty having eased, interest rates low, balance sheets encouraging, corporate profitability rising, low sterling enticing inward investment and a resilient global recovery, investment looks set to rise, not fall," the bank wrote on Thursday, among "20 reasons to justify higher rates".
+(Reporting by Jemima Kelly Editing by Jeremy Gaunt)